 - 1. Each study unit concludes with an examination. - 2.
 The examination consists of one or more tests. - 3.
-A test or examination may take several forms, e.g. a written test, an assignment, an oral test, practical exercises or a combination of the aforementioned.
+A test or examination may take several forms, e.g., a written test, an assignment, an oral test, practical exercises, or a combination of the aforementioned.
 Tests and examinations can be administered online. - 4.
 The programme director publishes at least the following details of the study units in Osiris not less than four (4) weeks in advance: scope, learning objectives and content, language of tuition and assessment, prerequisites, required and recommended study materials, design of teaching methods and assessment. - 5.
 The possibility of unconditional access to at least one resit must be offered for each study unit in the same academic year.
-An exception may be made for practical exercises (such as practical classes and projects).
+An exception may be made for practical exercises (such as practical classes and projects). - 6.
+When examinations or tests are made by lecturers or researchers in accordance with their appointment at the UT, the University of Twente is the copyright holder of these examinations and tests, unless otherwise agreed between the parties involved or unless the Netherlands Copyright Act states otherwise. - 7.
+The thesis is a public document that will be published in the Repository of the Library of the UT.
+The examination board can under specific circumstances deviate from this rule.
+Students should submit a request in this regard to the examination board. - 8.
+Any possible compensation of opportunities spread across the modules is stated in the programme-specific part.